 It’s just about guaranteed that, at some point, you’ll have to produce a CV to support a job application.
 In many cases, your CV is the first thing a potential employer will see of you, so ensuring it’s put together in a way that makes a strong first impression is crucial.

-- List your qualifications along with year of completion
+• List your qualifications along with the year of completion

-- If you’ve had numerous roles throughout your career, go into most detail about those you’ve held over the past 5 to 10 years, so as to not cause information overload
+• If you’ve had numerous roles throughout your career, go into the most detail about those you’ve held over the past 5 to 10 years, so as to not cause information overload

-- Ensure your CV is constructed in a way that is clear and professional.
-You can’t go wrong with Arial size 10 font!
+• Ensure your CV is constructed in a way that is clear and professional.
+You can’t go wrong with Arial font in size 10!

-- List your qualifications and work experience in reverse chronological order
+• List your qualifications and work experience in reverse chronological order - both the month and year are important

-- Be clear on what YOU did and what you were part of a team for.
+• Be clear on what YOU did specifically and what you did as part of your team

-For more information on how to build a first class CV, watch the video below or download our CV template here.
+For more information on how to create a first-class CV, watch the video below or download our CV template here.

 After your new, perfectly tailored CV has been seen by an employer, there's a strong likelihood you'll be asked to come in for an interview.
 Interviews are a whole different story from applying for a role.